-- C. Veterans Affairs Supportive Housing (VASH): HACA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - D. Mainstream: HACA will assist the minimum number of families defined in the original grant and will replace any vacancies with eligible disabled households from the HCV waiting list. - E. Mainstream NED for homeless or institutional transitions (targeted funding) waiting list policy:
+- C. Veterans Affairs Supportive Housing (VASH): HACA accepts VASH applicants as referrals in the order received from the Veterans Affairs administration. - D. Mainstream NED for homeless or institutional transitions (targeted funding) waiting list policy:

 For the issuance of Mainstream NED vouchers, only applicants certified eligible for Mainstream NED Vouchers will be issued a Mainstream NED voucher.
 To be an eligible application for a Mainstream NED voucher, HACA will have to receive both (1) a completed application and (2) a completed referral from ECHO, Integral Care, ARCIL, or verification of age, verification of disability, and verification of homelessness or verification of residence in an eligible institution or eligible segregated setting.
 Until both are received, the application will not be considered an eligible application.
 The applicant will only be placed on the waiting list once both documents have been received.